Weighting schemes

 For CSV files, you will need to keep track of this data yourself.
 ASC files have it at the top of the file, BIL files have a corresponding HDR file with the data, and GeoTIFF files have it embedded in the file which you can read with various software tools.

-The geographic projection
+The geographic projection#

 Projections are a way to map points on the globe (in latitude-longitude space) to a point in a flat x, y space.
 While this is important for visualizing maps, it can just be a nuisance for gridded datasets.
 The most common “projection” for gridded datasets is an equirectangular projection, and we have been assuming this above.
-This is variously referred to as 1, ll, WGS 84, and EPSG: 4326 (technically, WGS 84 species how latitude and longitude are defined, and EPSG:4326 specifies a drawing scheme where x = longitude and y = latitude).
+This is variously referred to as 1, ll, WGS 84, and EPSG: 4326 (technically, WGS 84 specifies how latitude and longitude are defined, and EPSG:4326 specifies a drawing scheme where x = longitude and y = latitude).
 However, you will sometimes encounter grids in terms of km north and km east of a point, and then you may need to project these back to latitude-longitude and regrid them.

-Handling of missing data
+Handling of missing data#

 All of these allow missing data to be handled.
 Typically, a specific numerical representation, like -9999, will be used.
 This is specified the same way that the gridding scheme is.

-Implementation Notes: Reading gridded data.
+Implementation notes: Reading gridded data.#

 Use the raster library.
 For example: